-English Summer Pudding is really a misnomer if you’re from the States, as it isn’t what we think of as pudding at all.
+English Summer Pudding is really a misnomer if you’re from the States, as it isn’t what Americans think of as pudding at all.
 To the British, the term pudding seems to cover everything from steamed savory dishes to molded cakes.
 This “summer pudding” is a classic English dessert made with the available berries of the season inside of a soft white bread mold.Jump to Recipe Print Recipe

 It’s also deceptively easy to make, even though it looks like one of those elaborate desserts for special occasions (warning: you do need to let it sit overnight).

-I made this several (many) years ago when I was trying out “themed movie nights” for the kids.
+I made this many years ago when I was trying out “themed movie nights” for the kids.
 My thought was to rent a classic genre movie once a week and prepare food that might then be associated with each movie.
 The Summer Pudding went with the comedy genre and the movie I rented was Monty Python and the Holy Grail.